 Common Mobile Security Concerns

 Employees may also lower the company’s defenses by creating weak passwords and failing to make password updates.
-This makes it easy for hackers to infiltrate the devices and access sensitive information, such as classified company data, text messages and emails, personally identifiable information (PII) or credentials.
+This makes it easy for hackers to infiltrate the devices and access sensitive information, such as classified company data, text messages, emails and personally identifiable information (PII) or credentials.
 Device theft or loss is a particular concern, because if hackers are able to get past the lock screen, they have an open door to the company network.

 In other cases, employees might download an application, assuming it’s safe, only to have that application introduce malware or spyware on their devices.
 With this nefarious code, it’s simple for hackers to steal sensitive information.